Canadian Aboriginal Law

-Fair and just implementation of the historic treaties between the Crown in Right of Canada and the Indigenous nations is required by the honour of the Crown and, that of every Canadian.
+Fair and just implementation of the historic and modern treaties between the Crown in Right of Canada and Indigenous nations is required by the honour of the Crown and, that of every Canadian.

 The enactment of sections 25 and 35 of the Constitution Act, 1982, and Canada’s gradual meandering toward full implementation of the United Nations Declaration on the Rights of Indigenous Peoples are but symptoms of an underlying paradigm shift.
 Once highly oppressed, Indigenous nations are in modern times revitalizing, increasingly exercising their law and policy making jurisdiction, participating in the main stream economy, and so much more.